fragrussu/sardunet/tutorials/README.md

 * [`train_sardunet_v1.py`](https://github.com/fragrussu/sardunet/blob/master/ainas/train_sardunet_v1.py) to train a SARDU-Net;

-* [`downsample_sardunet_v1.py`](https://github.com/fragrussu/sardunet/blob/master/ainas/downsample_sardunet_v1.py) to downsample a qMRI scan keeping measurements selected by SARDU-Net.=;
+* [`downsample_sardunet_v1.py`](https://github.com/fragrussu/sardunet/blob/master/ainas/downsample_sardunet_v1.py) to downsample a qMRI scan keeping measurements selected by SARDU-Net;

-* [`upsample_sardunet_v1.py`](https://github.com/fragrussu/sardunet/blob/master/ainas/downsample_sardunet_v1.py) to upsamples a qMRI scan containing the measurements selected by SARDU-Net to a richer qMRI protocol.
+* [`upsample_sardunet_v1.py`](https://github.com/fragrussu/sardunet/blob/master/ainas/downsample_sardunet_v1.py) to upsamples a qMRI scan acquired according to a SARDU-Net protocol to a richer qMRI protocol.

 All tools listed above have a detailed *help* manual, which you can print by simply typing in your terminal `python </PATH/TO/TOOL> --help` (for example, `python train_sardunet_v1.py --help`).